Transformation Libraries

 Adding a library

-To use the libraries in your existing transformations, note the Import Library Name option in the RudderStack dashboard:
+To use the libraries in your existing transformations, note the library name listed in the Import library name column in the RudderStack dashboard:

 Using libraries in transformations